devopsext/events/README.md

 # Events

-Http service which inmplements an endpoint to listen events in Kubernetes cluster (webhook), as well as alerts from Alertmanager.
+Http service which implements an endpoint to listen events in Kubernetes cluster (webhook), as well as alerts from Alertmanager.
 By receiving events and alerts, the service processes them based on their kind and generates human readable message which sends to Kafka, Telegram, Slack or Workchat.

 [![GoDoc](https://godoc.org/github.com/devopsext/events?status.svg)](https://godoc.org/github.com/devopsext/events)
 [![build status](https://travis-ci.com/devopsext/events.svg?branch=master)](https://travis-ci.com/devopsext/events)